-The entry-level Comfy Rooms are compact (10-13m²), with a shower (no tub) in their ensuite.
-We think Splendid Rooms and up are better for couples.
-Feature rooms come with a theatrical touch, maybe a chandelier, oversized artwork or copper bathtub.
-A few of them even boast a private outdoor hot tub, perfect for that special romantic break.
+The entry-level Dinky and Cosy Rooms are compact (10-13m²), with a shower (no tub) in their ensuite.
+We think King Rooms and up are better for couples.
+Deluxe rooms come with a theatrical touch, maybe a chandelier, oversized artwork or copper bathtub.

 West-facing rooms – there are a few in most categories – have open views over the Recreation Ground to the Abbey.
 The rest have no special views, but we hear that it's worth avoiding the terrace-side rooms because of evening noise.

 - Central heating

 The hotel’s restaurant, named Plate, is getting rave reviews for its super-friendly service, its high quality cuisine, and it's farm-to-fork ethos.
 Locals love to celebrate here, which is a sure sign.
 Chef Leon Smith works closely with local suppliers, including Beeswax Dyson (for beef and lamb) and New Macdonalds Farm (for organic eggs and veg) - all within 10 miles of the city - and sometimes forages his own herbs.